kapteyn-astro/kapteyn/SPHINX/kmpfittutorial.rst

 -----------------------------

 For simple fit problems we provided a simple interface.
-It is a method which is used  as follows:
+It is a function which is used as follows:

 >>> p0 = (0,0)
 >>> fitobj = kmpfit.simplefit(model, p0, x, y, err=err, xtol=1e-8)